Meeting Time: August 15, 2024 at 9:00am PDT

 • Default_avatar

-Claudia M about 1 month ago
+Claudia M 3 months ago

 This is injustice to the homeless community in Fresno.
 There should be more programs financed to the helpless instead of placing them in custody.
 There should be compassion for those needed most to the homeless.
 Place yourself in their shoes, how would you be treated if anything was to happen to you all.
 We don't know their hardships.
 We must care for the Fresno community homeless or not.